Skip to content

 • Janus Atlas is evaluated to confirm signals occur at key levels

-• Entries often occur when 3+ Omnideck systems align with price levels
+• Setups often identified when 3+ OmniDeck systems align with price levels

-• Exits commonly include Omnideck opposite signals or Janus target levels
+• Target levels commonly include OmniDeck opposite signals or Janus levels

-Common usage by: Traders wanting comprehensive analysis in minimal screen space
+Common usage: Comprehensive analysis in minimal screen space

 Question: Which three indicators make up "The Trinity" comprehensive setup?